Updated on: 11/6/2019

 The claim form must contain certain information.
 This information includes a description of the conduct and circumstances which brought about the injury or damage, a description of the injury or damage, the time and place the injury or damage occurred, the names of all persons involved, the residence of the claimant for a period of six months immediately before the claim arose, and a statement of the amount of damages claimed.
 Not including this information will disqualify the claim.

-A claim brought on behalf of a minor child can be verified and presented by the child’s relative, attorney, or agent representing the child.
+A claim brought on behalf of a minor child can be verified and presented by the child’s relative, personal injury attorney, or another agent representing the child.
 It is important to note that the content and service of the claim form must substantially comply with the requirements of the statute.
 Again, the failure to substantially comply may result in the claim being denied and/or dismissed by a court of law.

 Once a governmental claim form has been properly verified, presented and served on the appropriate governmental entity, a period of 60 days must elapse before a lawsuit can be initiated.
 The failure to wait 60 days is another fatal mistake that will invalidate the claim and result in the dismissal of the case.